Noise Levels in Gresham-Southwest, Gresham, OR | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,325 Gresham-Southwest residents, or 25.6%, live above that level.
 By land area, 30.8% of Gresham-Southwest is above 55 dBA.

 Average noise levels for Gresham-Southwest residents, grouped by direction from the center of Gresham-Southwest.
-Central Gresham-Southwest carries the highest population-weighted average; Northern Gresham-Southwest carries the lowest.
-Just 12% of residents in Northern Gresham-Southwest live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Central Gresham-Southwest.
+The highest population-weighted average is in central Gresham-Southwest; the lowest is in northern Gresham-Southwest, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Gresham-Southwest